biom8er/phymes/phymes-book/src/phymes-agents/rag_agent.md

 ## Tutorial

-The document RAG agent adds a complex document parsing, embedding, and retrieval ETL pipeline to the agentic AI architecture of the chat agent.
+The document RAG agent adds a complex document parsing, embedding, and retrieval Data pipeline to the agentic AI architecture of the chat agent.

 ```mermaid
 stateDiagram-v2